-Isabel: Yes, we love eating and we love sitting around the table for hours.
+Isabel: Yeah, we love eating — and we love sitting around the table for hours.

 Rick: It's living well.

-A two-hour drive west takes us into Andalucía's mountainous interior where the route of the Pueblos Blancos laces together a characteristic string of white-washed hill towns.
-Whether crouching in a ravine or perched atop a hill, each town — painted white to stay cool in the scorching summers — has a personality and a story of its own.
+A two-hour drive west takes us into Andalucía's mountainous interior, where the Route of the Pueblos Blancos laces together a characteristic string of whitewashed hill towns.
+Whether crouching in a ravine or perched atop a hill, each town — painted white to stay cool in scorching summers — has a personality and a story of its own.

 Zahara, set under its imposing castle, was a Moorish stronghold in the 13th century.
 Its breathtaking perch was typical of towns that had to play hard-to-get during that centuries-long struggle by Christian forces to push the Moors south and reconquer this part of Europe.
 And in the Reconquista, Zahara was a strategic prize.

 The dramatic road linking the towns cuts through the Sierra de Grazalema Natural Park.
-This park is famed in Spain for its lush and rugged mountain scenery.
+This park is famed throughout Spain for its lush and rugged mountain scenery.

 Driving is tricky.
-It's a one-way system — if you miss your hotel, you'll drive all around again.
-Under the castle and facing the church is the town's main square which once doubled as a bullring.
+It's a one-way system — if you miss your hotel, you'll circle all the way around again.
+Under the castle and facing the church is the town's main square, which once doubled as a bullring.

-Towns like Arcos with "de la Frontera" in their names were established on the "frontier," that was on the front line of that centuries-long fight to take back Spain from the Muslims.
+Towns like Arcos, with "de la Frontera" in their names, were established on the "frontier," that was on the front line during the centuries-long fight to take back Spain from the Muslims.
 As the Moors were slowly pushed back into North Africa, the towns, while no longer of any strategic importance, kept "on the frontier" in their names.

-The main church is a reminder of that re-conquest.
-After Christian forces retook Arcos from the Moors in the 13th century, it was the same old story — the mosque was demolished and a church was built on its site.
+The main church is a reminder of that reconquest.
+After Christian forces retook Arcos it was the same old story — the mosque was demolished, and a church was built on its ruins.

-Another short drive takes us to the biggest white-washed town on the route...Ronda, with nearly 40,000 people.
-While crowded with day-tripping tourists from the nearby Costa del Sol, early and late locals retake their streets and squares.
+Another short drive takes us to the biggest whitewashed town on the route...Ronda, with nearly 40,000 people.
+While crowded with day-tripping tourists from the nearby Costa del Sol, early and late in the day locals retake their streets and squares.

-The city is famous for its gorge-straddling setting.
-Its breath-taking perch, while visually dramatic today, was vital when it was built.
+Ronda is famous for its gorge-straddling setting.
+Its breath-taking perch, while visually dramatic today, was practical and vital when it was built.
 For the Moors, it provided a tough bastion, one of the last to be conquered by the Spaniards in 1485.

 Part of the joy of Ronda lies in exploring the twisted lanes of its Moorish quarter.
-Wandering among its beautiful balconies and exuberant flowerpots, each corner reveals yet another surprise.
+As you wander among its beautiful balconies and exuberant flowerpots, each corner reveals a yet another surprise.

-This cliff-side mansion comes with a belle époque garden.
+This cliffside mansion [House of the Moorish King] comes with a belle époque garden.
 And from the garden an evocative staircase leads to the floor of the gorge.
 It was dug seven centuries ago by the Moors to access water.
 Imagine Christian slaves hauling water in leather bags up these stairs...all day long.
 The landing where the staircase finally hits the river marks a legendary turning point in Ronda's history.

-In 1485 Reconquista forces took control of this — the city's water source — and within ten days, thirsty Ronda above surrendered.
+In 1485 Reconquista forces took control of this — the city's water source — and within 10 days, thirsty Ronda above surrendered.